Men Arrested In Philadelphia Starbucks Reach Settlements

 Business partners Donte Robinson and Rashon Nelson, both 23, were arrested on April 12 as they sat at the Starbucks waiting for an associate, without ordering anything.
 The video of their arrest by Philadelphia police went viral, sparking protests and becoming a major embarrassment for Starbucks and the city.

-In the wake of the incident, Starbucks closed 8,000 of its stores on May 29 for racial-bias training.
+In the wake of the incident, Starbucks says it is closing 8,000 of its stores on May 29 for racial-bias training.

 Robinson and Nelson agreed to a settlement with Starbucks for an undisclosed sum and an offer of free college tuition to complete bachelor's degrees through an online program with Arizona State University that was created four years ago for Starbucks employees.

-In a separate deal, they got a symbolic $1 each from the city of Philadelphia as well as promise from officials to establish a $200,000 public high school program for young entrepreneurs.
+In a separate deal, they got a symbolic $1 each from the City of Philadelphia as well as promise from officials to establish a $200,000 public high school program for young entrepreneurs.

 "We thought long and hard about it, and we feel like this is the best way to see that change that we want to see," Robinson told The Associated Press.